 You may request that your financial aid package be extended for your study abroad program.
 We will work with you if you have special circumstances and cannot meet the established payment deadlines.
-Please contact email@example.com with payment plan requests.
+Please contact email@example.com to request a budget sheet.

-Scholarship Opportunities Dependent on acceptance into the course, the Center for Global Business Programs offers international field study scholarships to help fund your travel fees.
-The Figueroa Scholarship ($2,000) offers awards for competitive Lubin students who display academic merit, financial need, and submit a compelling essay.
-The scholarships will be open from October 17 through December 2, 2016.
+The Center for Global Business Programs offers international field study scholarships to help fund your travel fees.
+The Figueroa Scholarship ($2,000) offers awards for outstanding Lubin students who display academic merit, financial need, and submit a compelling essay.
+The scholarship round will be open between October 16 - December 1, 2017 5:00pm.
+For scholarship questions, please contact Patricia Temmerman, firstname.lastname@example.org.
 Applications can be accessed here.

 Please be advised of the Pace University Cancellation Policy below:

 "I hereby acknowledge that the University reserves the right to make cancellations, changes or substitutions to the program at any time and for any reason, with or without notice, and that the University shall not be liable for any loss whatsoever to program participants as a result of such cancellations, changes, or substitutions.
 I understand that the University reserves the right to cancel, terminate, and/or discontinue the program at any time.
 Any refund of tuition and fees, if appropriate, shall be issued pursuant to the University’s and University program’s policies."

 It is important to obtain the necessary documents before you depart for your study abroad program.
 In order to cross international borders, you must be able to prove your identity and nationality.

 Please be sure to leave ample time before the trip departure to apply for the appropriate travel documents.
 Passport processing times can fluctuate throughout the year and it is your individual responsibility to prepare your documents accordingly.
 The average processing time for a US passport is 4 to 6 weeks.